 What we do

 Layer Aleph restores and rearchitects complex software systems.
 If your business is suffering an outage, working through a transition — or existing somewhere in between — we can help.
-We can work with your team quickly and quietly to find a secure path forward.
+Layer Aleph works with your team quickly and quietly to find a secure path forward.
 We offer a range of technology discovery and transformation services.
-Most importantly, we offer you straightforward answers and fixes to complex technical problems.

 We’ve navigated the world’s most complex software infrastructures.

 Layer Aleph’s team has wide-ranging experience in system rescue and service restoration.
 We’ve worked extensively with systems as large as Google and as complex as the U.S. Government.

 We’ve been on the ground fixing systems that ended up in the news, like Healthcare.gov and Veterans’ Health Record processing.
 More importantly, we’ve been behind the scenes on numerous security incidents and infrastructure disasters that stayed under the radar.

 US Veterans Affairs